-What drew you to horticulture originally?
+What drew you to horticulture initially?

-What would you say is your favourite plant?
+What is your favourite plant?

 I don’t have any one favourite plant, but I particularly love growing edible plants and visiting kitchen gardens from diverse cultures.
 I also love magnificent trees, a broad range of flowering plants, and take great joy from seeing the wattles in full flower in late winter.